terremoth/my-cheatsheets/sqlite.md

 # SQLite
 Here I joined all the knowledge I acquired and judged that it is important to know how to use and manipulate SQLite databases.
 [SQLite](https://www.sqlite.org/) is one of the smallest, easiest to use and greatest relational database in the world in my opinion.
 For this cheatsheet I am presuming you already downloaded, installed and added the sqlite3 bin to the PATH environment var.
+Usually, your favorite programming languages already have a package or extension you can install and use it without need to download the binaries.

 ## At Command Line: